lethain/staff-eng/src/markdown/stories/alex-kessinger.md

 Also, I don't see the work of a manager as fundamentally different from an IC.
 We're all trying to deliver more value to our customers.
 In an organization, there are many functions that need to get done for that to happen.
 Some of those functions are assigned to a manager, and some to ICs.
 For me, I don't feel like there is anything that prevents me from impacting or influencing any of those functions in order to improve delivery.
 Someday, if it feels valuable, I can see taking on a new set of functions directly.
 But, especially at Stitch Fix, I've seen the impact our senior IC's have, and I don't see any limits.

-**_Probably the number one email I get about StaffEng is that folks want to amend [the Staff archetypes](https://staffeng.com/guides/staff-archetypes) to include a Staff Engineer whose sole contribution is writing amazing software.
+**_Probably the number one email I get about StaffEng is that folks want to amend [the Staff archetypes](https://staffeng.com/guides/staff-archetypes) to include a Staff engineer whose sole contribution is writing amazing software.
 Is that an archetype that you’ve worked with or seen?_**

 If you mean a person who disappears for months at a time and when they come back drops technical improvements on the rest of us that work and solve the real problem.
 Then, no. I've seen people try.
 It's possible that I've tried that, and it doesn't work.